 Dr. Michael Waldrop is Professor of Percussion at the Eastern Washington University.
 He teaches jazz drumset, classical percussion, percussion ensembles and percussion methods at EWU.
 He has a Bachelor's degree in percussion performance from the University of North Texas, a Masters in Jazz Studies from the University of Memphis, and a Doctorate in Performance from the University of North Texas.
-He has been a professional musician for the past 25 years.

-Dr. Waldrop was the Director of Jazz Studies and Percussion at Mesa State College in Colorado from 1999-2004.
+Dr. Waldrop was the Director of Jazz Studies and Percussion at Colorado Mesa University in Colorado from 1999-2004.
 While in Colorado, he was Principal Percussionist with the Grand Junction Symphony as well as Director of the Western Colorado Jazz Orchestra.
 He was the professor of percussion at the University of Toledo from 2004-2006 .
 While there he performed in the Faculty Jazz group with legendary jazz vocalist Jon Hendricks.
 He is a current member of Jack Cooper's Jazz Orchestra of the Delta based in Memphis.
 Dr. Waldrop recorded four CD's with the Bob Curnow band from 2006-09.

-Dr. Waldrop's former teachers include Robert Schietroma, Ron Fink, Henry Okstel, Greg Bissonnette, Ed Soph, Gordon Stout, Frank Shaffer, Keith Copeland, and master classes with Leigh Stevens.
+Dr. Waldrop's former teachers include Robert Schietroma, Ron Fink, Henry Okstel, Greg Bissonnette, Gordon Stout, Frank Shaffer, Keith Copeland, and master classes with Leigh Stevens.
 He is an endorser and clinician for Yamaha percussion instruments and Vic Firth sticks and mallets.He is available for clinics and performances in both jazz and classical percussion idioms.

-View the original version of this page.
+View the desktop version of this page.